 Adventureland is a mix of Caribbean and Southeast Asia, home to the world-famous Jungle Cruise and Pirates of the Caribbean.
 In Frontierland you will encounter Splash Mountain and Big Thunder Mountain as you walk through the American West.
 Discover colonial America in Liberty Square, along with the spooky Haunted Mansion.
 Fantasyland, which now has three castles, is where you’ll find princesses and storybook characters from famous Disney movies.
 Tomorrowland, with Space Mountain and Buzz Lightyear’s Space Ranger Spin, is every space ace’s dream.

 These six distinct lands make up the Magic Kingdom, but they have changed and grown over the last 40 years.
 The most notable expansion was a complete redesign of Fantasyland in 2013.
 And although it's smaller than the rest of the Walt Disney World parks, the Magic Kingdom remains the most popular (and has the most Fastpass attractions).
 Throughout the day, numerous parades and shows also take place, all designed to entertain kids of all ages.

-Whether you arrive at the Magic Kingdom via monorail, boat, or bus, it's hard to escape that surge of excitement or suppress that smile upon sighting the towers of Cinderella Castle or the spires of Space Mountain.
+Whether you arrive at the Magic Kingdom via monorail, boat, or bus, it's hard to escape that surge of excitement or suppress the sure smile you'll have upon sighting the towers of Cinderella Castle or the spires of Space Mountain.
 So what if it's a cliché by now?
 There's magic beyond the turnstiles, and you aren't going to miss one memorable moment.